bold-commerce/checkout-sample-projects/single_page_collapsed/README.md

 - Run `yarn` or `npm install`
 - Run `yarn dev` or `npm run dev` to start both the Node.js server and the webpack watcher.

+## Production Build
+- Run `yarn build`
+- Run `yarn start`.
+This will run the node server on port 3000

 ## Additional Notes
 This is only meant to be a starting point project.
 You will need to edit `server/index.js` to authenticate logged in users with your given platform and initialize your checkout with dynamic data.